BrianGwayi/PowerBI-Portfolio/README.md

 # Power BI Portfolio

-## Coffee Shop Revenue Performance
+## Coffee Sales Revenue Performance 2024

-This simple revenue report will help the client; a coffee retailer understand their financial health and whether they are meeting revenue targets.
-Keeping a close eye on previous month revenue also help identify growth opportunities, resource allocation and ultimately lead the business to long term Sucess.
+This simple sales revenue report will help the client; a coffee retailer understand their financial health and whether they are meeting sales revenue targets.
+Keeping a close eye on previous month revenue also help identify growth opportunities, resource allocation and ultimately lead the business to long term sucess.

 ![PBIDesktop_locUUIONoE](https://github.com/BrianGwayi/PowerBI-Portfolio/assets/115585139/6b82293d-cfd3-499a-baff-44b801b3052c)